G. D. Birla: Relationship with Mahatma Gandhi

 Birla was a close associate and a steady supporter of Mahatma Gandhi, whom he met for the first time in 1916.
 Gandhi stayed at Birla's home in New Delhi during the last four months of his life.

+Role during the Bengal famine

+The Bengal famine of 1943 was a devastating event that resulted in the deaths of an estimated 2-3 million people in the Bengal region of British India (present-day Bangladesh and West Bengal).
+The famine was caused by a complex interplay of factors, including wartime policies, economic mismanagement, and food distribution failures, rather than a significant crop shortage.

+During this crisis, prominent industrialists like GD Birla played a controversial role.
+According to Janam Mukherjee's Hungry Bengal, Birla and other industrialists like Benthall and Nalini Ranjan Sarkar actively purchased large quantities of rice from rural Bengal at inflated prices.
+This ensured a steady food supply for their industrial interests in Calcutta, even as millions in rural areas faced starvation.
+These actions contributed to escalating food prices and exacerbated the food scarcity in rural areas.
+The industrialists' close ties to the colonial government, with Sarkar holding the Food portfolio and Benthall controlling war transport, allowed them to prioritize feeding industrial Calcutta at the expense of the rural population.
+Birla reportedly used the profits generated during this crisis to purchase British industrial interests in India following independence, further consolidating his economic influence in the post-colonial era.
+This stark contrast between the industrialists' actions and Gandhi's public stance on fasting for the "privations of the poor millions" highlights the complex and often conflicting interests at play during this tragic period in Bengal's history.

 Legacy

 G. D. Birla had remarried after the death of his first wife.
 He had three sons, Lakshmi Nivas (son of his first wife Durga Devi), Krishna Kumar and Basant Kumar, (both sons of his second wife Mahadevi Birla).
 Kumar Mangalam Birla is his great grandson.
-Lakshmi Nivas was technically adapted by his older brother Jugal Kishor.
+Lakshmi Nivas was technically adopted by his older brother Jugal Kishor.

 Writings by Ghanshyam Das Birla

 His writings are mainly collections of memoirs, letters, essays and lectures.